matinict/Magento2x-Ubuntu-Nginx/README.md

   https://www.cloudways.com/blog/how-to-install-sample-data-in-magento-2/

    Thank you for watching guide.
 If you have any questions about this practice, please feel free to leave a comment or hangout:matinict@gmail.com.
- Please do not hesitate to contact me, if you need me to join your Magento project.
+   Please do not hesitate to contact me don't worry about charge I try to help free on my little knowledge, if you need me to join your Magento project especially extension developer.
    My rate is $20/hour in Magento 1 and $25/hour in Magento 2.